JoshDoody/joshdoody.github.io/_posts/2016-06-02-five-salary-negotiation-tactics-everyone-can-use-to-negotiate-starting-salary.md

 Here's a [salary negotiation script example]({{ site.baseurl }}/salary-negotiation-script-example) you can use to help get you started.

-With these five salary negotiation tactics that everyone can use to negotiate starting salary, you can significantly increase your starting salary when you start a new job.
+With these five salary negotiation tips, you can significantly increase your starting salary when you start a new job.

 <div class="inline-ad hidden"></div>